nestjs/docs.nestjs.com/content/graphql/enums.md

 #### Code first

-To define a GraphQL enum type, simply create a TypeScript enum.
+When using the code first approach, you define a GraphQL enum type by simply creating a TypeScript enum.

 ```typescript
 export enum AllowedColor {